 Selected in official competition at last year's Cannes Film Festival,Gilles Lellouche's L'Amour Ouf is due to hit French cinemas on October 16, 2024.
 The story takes place in northern France in the 1980s.
 Jackie (Mallory Wanecque) and Clotaire (Malik Frikah) grow up between the high school benches and the harbor docks.
 She studies, he hangs out.
 Then their destinies cross and they fall madly in love.
 Life tries to keep them apart, but they're like two ventricles of the same heart.

 Gilles Lellouche 's novelistic fresco, spanning more than 20 years, is divided into several unequal parts.
-The result is a very (too?) dense work that undeniably suffers from its length (2h45 all the same), despite a very convincing first third that is, in fact, superior to what follows.
+The result is a very (too?) dense work that undeniably suffers from its length (2 hours 45 minutes), despite a very convincing first third that is actually superior to what follows.
 With a real sense of detail given to the 80s reconstruction - sets, costumes, music - the beginning of L'Amour Ouf will awaken memories in a fringe of viewers.

 And it's the teenage versions of Jackie and Clotaire, played by Mallory Wanecque and Malik Frikah, who turn out to be the most touching in their immaturity and excessiveness.
 Much more so than their adult alter-egos (François Civil and Adèle Exarchopoulos), who make it difficult to distinguish between the character and the star behind them.
 And perhaps this - too - is what L'Amour Ouf suffers from: a cast so perfect, so expected, that it leaves them by the wayside.